DrewNaylor/Retiled/README.md

 - Lock screen
   - Tapping it made the entire thing go up and bounce a few times before landing.
 If you had a PIN code active, it showed the unlock area, otherwise it just showed what's active.
   - You didn't have to press a button after typing in your pin, as it just automatically unlocked if the combination was correct (will be more difficult than the bounce animation, and not even sure if it'll work or be secure and fast)
+  - Wallpapers get darkened slightly on WP, so there should be a way to turn that off if people don't like it.
   - Not exactly sure how this would work in a way that's like the other mobile Linux lockscreens like the one in Plasma Mobile.
 That's the main thing preventing it from existing besides the fact that .NET/Avalonia apps take a while to start on the PinePhone, so that'll be not fun.
 Hopefully it'll run stuff faster soon.
   - Probably should allow people to blur the background behind the lock screen text in case they want consistency with their blurred tiles as mentioned above.
 Blurred backgrounds are not the current focus, though.
 - Keyboard since that keyboard was the best in 8.x